federicotdn/verb/README.md

 The `verb-json-get` function takes a JSON-formatted text as its first argument and a list of keys as the rest, and returns the value under those keys in the JSON text (similar to how [JSONPath](https://goessner.net/articles/JsonPath/) works).
 This function is useful for using previous responses' contents, check its documentation for more details.

+If you wish to use the last response's headers instead, you can use the `verb-headers-get` function.
+An example call may look like: `(verb-headers-get (oref verb-last headers) "Content-Type")`, which will return the string contents of the `Content-Type` response header.

 ### Storing Responses by Key

 When writing a request specification, you may add [properties](https://orgmode.org/manual/Property-syntax.html) via the Org special `:properties:`/`:end:` drawer to its heading.
 Any properties starting with `Verb-` (case insensitive) will be added to the request as metadata.
 Other properties will be ignored.